 Student Entrepreneurs Win Business Startup Money

-At Moravian College’s own Shark Tank, a total of more than $4,000 in prize money went to top business proposals.
+At Moravian University’s own Shark Tank, a total of more than $4,000 in prize money went to top business proposals.

 First Place: Emily James ’17 for Fab Floor

 A dancer, James knows the agony of practicing moves and routines on concrete floors, so she came up with the idea for making dancer-friendly flooring that could be rolled up and easily transported and laid down on top of home or studio floors.
 To accomplish this, James’s design uses interlocking but separable planks of wood linked by straps.
 Fab Floor include a pad underneath to provide cushioning.

 "I feel as though I could run my own Fortune 500 company with the confidence this experience has given me."

 James is taking a hiatus from her business to focus on school work, but she couldn’t speak more highly of the rewards of participating in the Shark Tank.
 “I feel as though I could run my own fortune 500 company with the confidence this experience has given me,” says James.

 Second Place: Ronald Mendizabal ’17 for Orbit Leash